Scaling and Root Planing

 More About Gum Disease

 Gum disease occurs when plaque and tartar collect just below the gumline, harboring bacteria that causes infection.
+And it is one of the most common causes of tooth loss.
 The first signs of infection are redness and swelling in the gums.
-Over time, you may also notice that your gums bleed easily, you have bad breath, and your gums are beginning to recede, forming deep pockets where bacteria collects.
+Over time, you may also notice that your gums bleed easily, you have bad breath, and your gums are beginning to recede, forming deep pockets where bacteria may collect.

 When left untreated, gum disease begins to attack the structures that support your teeth.
 As bone in the jaw is lost, your teeth begin to loosen and shift in your mouth.
 Eventually, tooth loss can occur.